-September 2017 Update- There is new guidance on 12 month eligibility of funded services which we are using to update our policies and procedures.
+As of September 2017, there is new guidance on 12 month eligibility of funded services which we have used to update our policies and procedures.
 In the event of a discrepancy, this CDE guidance supersedes CCR Title 5 and our program policies.

 Please note that we do not have funded services available to children who do not qualify as a CSPP three- year old or four-year old (see definitions below).
 If your child is too young to receive services under these requirements, we suggest applying for alternate funding through the Central Eligibility List.
 Our San Marcos site accepts alternate funding resources that help families pay tuition fees (CDA, YMCA, TANF, etc.).
 To ensure that we can best serve your family when space becomes available, please let us know if are approved for funding through one of those agencies.